 Armed with this age-old account, Allender fires away.
 Meddling.
 Messing.
 Often painting you into the proverbial corner.
 No way out.
 Forcing one to think deeply.

 Differently.

-Here are a few excerpts from Leading With a Limpthat may serve to whet your appetite for the full read.
-Trust me, you won't be disappointed.
+Here are a few excerpts from Leading With a Limp that may serve to whet your appetite for the full read.
+And if that is your choice, you won't be disappointed.
 But buckle up.
 You'll hit some bumps along the way-the kind of bumps that jar heart and mind.